 Let me be very clear on one point.
 The predominant proponents of black and white photography have been (spit) museums and galleries.
 Why, you ask?
 What do museums display?
 What do galleries sell?
 Prints.
 Things.
 Stuff.
 What do photographers take?
 Images.
 Light.
 Ephemerals.
 Museums don’t like that.
 They love their prints, and a thing that will begin to redden in 20 years and fade in 35 isn’t something they can keep and display.
 Black and white, over-saturated prints, however, will last nearly a century.
 Yay for the thing.
 (Notice the “courtesy of” marker in the caption above?
 That’s the point.
 Owning the thing.
 If you own the thing, the thing better last.)

 Fortunately, there have been a number of street photographers who braved the medium, paving the way for hacks like me.
-Here are my 10 favorites, in no particular order.
-We’ve profiled several here on this blog (Levitt, Parks, Davidson, Meyerowitz) but I encourage you to look them all up on your own and see what the medium can do.
+We’ve profiled several masters here on this blog (Levitt, Parks, Davidson, Meyerowitz) but I encourage you to look them all up on your own and see what the medium can do.
 For the sake of time and space, here are my top 10, with a brief sample of each of their work.
 Each features color prominently as a part of the overall composition, balancing warm and cool tones, all while preserving or enhancing street photography’s natural spontaneity.

 As an aside, I’d prefer that comments be relegated to the photographers’ works, and not why I’m wrong and you think black and white is sexy and wonderful.
 You won’t influence my opinion–46 years of photography has done that.
 If you love b&w, cool, continue to shoot it.
 This post is for those of us who like, shoot, and prefer to look at color photos.
 Thanks.